Chance-ctrl/Enabling-Bitlocker-Powershell/README.md

 ${\textsf{\color{lightblue} Enabling Bitlocker / Checking If Bitlocker is Enabled.}}$
 ============
 A short Powershell script to enable bitlocker, check if it's already enabled, and log the outcome in Windows Event Viewer.
-This is by no means the best way to tackle this, but this gives an idea of how admins can automate this process in their environment
+I wrote this some years back on a serious IT budget with no way of centralizing logs or capturing log sources.
+This is a terrible way to tackle this, but this gives an idea of how admins can automate this process in their environment if they lack tools/software.

 ### What this script does.